haiwera-silk-cd/magento-devdocs/guides/v2.0/release-notes/thirdparty-mccloud.md

 github_link: release-notes/thirdparty-mccloud.md
 ---

-This page contains links to license agreements of the third party components used within {{site.data.var.ece}} (formerly Enterprise Cloud Edition).
+This page contains links to license agreements of the third party 组件 used within {{site.data.var.ece}} (formerly Enterprise Cloud Edition).
 Click the **License** links to view the end user license agreement for the corresponding software.

 Name|Version|License Name|Available From|Link to License
 ---|---|---|---|---